7a6b6f/IPNE_config/README.md

 # IP Network Engineer config Language (IPNE) for Notepad++

-Just a simple language highlighter using network syntax(e.g. configuration files, cisco IOS etc.) for Notepad++.
+Just a simple language highlighter using network syntax(e.g. configuration files, cisco IOS cli commands etc.) for Notepad++.

+Why using it?

+Creating a user-defined language in Notepad++ for configuration file can provide several benefits, including:

+Syntax highlighting: User-defined languages can be configured to highlight specific keywords, commands, and arguments, making it easier to quickly identify and understand the structure of the commands.

+Auto-completion: Some text editors, including Notepad++, can be configured to provide suggestions for command completion, which can speed up the process of entering commands and reduce the chance of errors.

+Consistency: By creating a user-defined language, you can standardize the format and structure of Cisco CLI commands, making them more readable and consistent across different users and teams.

+Productivity: All of the above features can increase productivity and make it easier to work with Cisco CLI commands, which can be complex and difficult to navigate without proper tooling.

 Installation